saharletaief/Tweets_classification/README.md

 api = tweepy.API(auth,wait_on_rate_limit=True,wait_on_rate_limit_notify=True)
 </code></pre>
 <p>Search Method:</p>
-	API.search :Returns a collection of relevant Tweets matching a specified query.
+	API.search :Returns a collection of relevant Tweets matching a specified query.<br>
 ### Tweets Preprocessing
 Since we are dealing with tweets, we need to do specific tweet text cleaning along with normal text pre-processing.
 <p>Use of tweet-preprocessor:</p>
 Preprocessor is a preprocessing library for tweet data written in Python.<br>When building Machine Learning systems based on tweet data, a preprocessing is required.